 Heal a broken heart – How to | A spiritual guide to recovering from broken heart by Amy Garner.

-This re-discovery of our essential being often prompts a blossoming.
-During recovery, the pain (often experienced physically around the heart chakra) is an ever-present reminder to keep our energies firmly on our own development and care.
+This re-discovery of your essential self often prompts a blossoming.
+During recovery, the pain (often experienced physically around the heart chakra) is an ever-present reminder to keep your energies firmly on your own development and care.

 Watch the video – Broken Heart Healing:

 It is likely that in the early stages of realising that you need to heal a broken heart, you are still in shock.
 The picture you had in your mind of the person you thought you knew, and the relationship you thought you had, has been shattered.

 The effects of shock can include loss of appetite, sleeplessness (or a need to sleep a lot), withdrawal from daily life, emotional vulnerability, tearfulness and physical sensations.

 Your mind may play over events again and again, trying to make sense of what has happened.
 This period of processing can include questioning: what did I do wrong?
 Did that person intend to hurt me?
 Did they ever love me?

 What to do to cope with the shock: